 Welcome to the orchestra!
-Skule™ Orchestra is a 60 member symphonic orchestra of string, wind, and percussion instrumentalists.
+Skule™ Orchestra is a 50 member symphonic orchestra of string, wind, and percussion instrumentalists.
 The orchestra is a place for students to have fun performing challenging repertoire ranging from Beethoven to the Beatles.
-We hold weekly rehearsals and various exciting events during the year, including concerts, a clinic, trips to local music events, socials, and Moment, the Valentine's Ball.
-There's a lot of opportunity to meet fun people with a shared interest in music - we have members from all around the university community.
+We hold weekly rehearsals and various exciting events during the year, including concerts, trips to local music events, socials, and chamber performance opportunities.
+We have members from all around the university community, so the orchestra is a great place to meet people with shared interest in music.
 If you played an instrument in high school, this could be the ensemble for you!

-For the 2016-2017 academic year, the orchestra will rehearse on Mondays from 6:45 to 9:30 PM.
+For the 2017-2018 academic year, the orchestra will rehearse on Mondays from 6:45 to 9:30 PM.
 Rehearsals will take place on the 5th floor of 256 McCaul Street.
-Find us at the UTSU and Engineering Clubs Fair on September 7th, and join us for our open rehearsal on September 12th!
-Sign up for auditions here.
-For more information, contact us!
+Find us at the UTSU and Engineering Clubs Fair on September 6th, and join us for our open rehearsal on September 11th at 7PM!
+Auditions for the 2017-18 year are now closed.
+For more information about auditions, feel free to check out our past audition requirements or contact us.

 If you don't play an instrument, but enjoy music, make sure you come to our exciting events during the year, including: